marioskam3/Number-Combinations/README.md

 ## How to compile and run

-1. **You will need a c compiler**
+1. **You will need a c compiler:**

-    I am using gcc
+    -I am using gcc.
-    Download gcc with:
+    -Download gcc with:
   ```bash
     sudo apt install gcc
   ```